 Instead of throwing away avocado pits when you slice the fruit, use them to grow your own houseplants with just a few simple steps.

-Avocado plants grown from pits usually don’t bear fruit; however, they do make lovely houseplants and are a fun project that won’t cost you a penny.
-To grow from a pit, simply follow these steps.
+Avocadoes grown from pits usually don’t produce fruit; however, they do make lovely houseplants and are a fun project that won’t cost you a penny.
+To grow an avocado tree from a pit, simply follow these steps when growing an avocado.

 - Step 1: Once you’ve enjoyed your store-bought avocado, you will be left with the unassuming pit that you’ve likely just thrown away in the past.
 Instead of tossing it out, wash and dry the pit and fill a jar with water.

-- Step 2: Stick three or four toothpicks into the pit to help suspend it in the water, making sure that about 1 inch of the fat part of the seed is touching the water.
+- Step 2: Stick three toothpicks into the pit to help suspend it in the glass of water, making sure that about 1 inch of the broad end or fat part of the seed is touching the water.

-Your avocado pits should look like this.
+Your pits should look like this.
 Use a drinking glass or extra mason jars you have lying around.
+Change the water frequently.

 - Step 4: Over time (about two to six weeks) you should see roots and a stem start to develop.
 If nothing is happening by week eight, you will want to start fresh with another pit.

-- Step 5: When the stem is about six inches tall, cut it down to three inches.
+- Step 5: When the stem is about 6 inches long, cut it down to 3 inches.
 This will help encourage growth and strong roots.

-- Step 6: Once the stem has leaves again, plant it in a well-draining, 10-inch pot with quality soil, leaving about half of the seed above the soil line.
+- Step 6: Once the stem has leaves again, plant it in a well-draining, 10-inch pot with quality potting soil, leaving about half of the seed above the soil line.
 Trim the top leaves to encourage fuller growth

 Keep your avocado plant in a sunny area with warm weather, water so that the soil stays moist but not soggy, and fertilize regularly with an all-purpose houseplant fertilizer.
-If you notice the leaves turning yellow, you may be overwatering.
+If you notice the leaves turning yellow, you may be overwatering your avocado tree.

-This is what a healthy avocado plant grown from seed will look like.
-If yours is drooping or the leaves look yellow, stop watering as much.
+This is what healthy avocado trees grown from seed will look like.
+If your avocado tree is drooping or the leaves look yellow, stop watering as much.

 Note: you may need to repot your avocado plant as it grows since a healthy plant will eventually need a larger pot.
 Wait until it has mature, well-established roots to transplant.